sjmittal/boomerang/README.md

 Same repository can be included in your build process by copying `repo.json.example` to `repo.json`

 Change the contents to your repo you wish to include.
-Note the git client you would be using to clone this repo should be accessible via the user running the grunt command.
+Note the git client you would be using to clone this repo should be accessible via the grunt command.
+One needs to ensure (private) repo is accessible to the user and `~/.ssh` directory should contain the public SSH key.
+Read more on this: https://help.github.com/articles/checking-for-existing-ssh-keys/
 ```
 {
     "repository": "https://github.com/you/your-git-repo.git",